-In order to encourage innovation and gain a better understanding of both the efficiency and the limitations of autonomous vehicles, the Department of Motor Vehicles (DMV) started testing autonomous vehicles in 2014 under the Autonomous Vehicle Tester (AVT) Program.
+In order to encourage innovation and gain a better understanding of both the efficiency and the limitations of autonomous vehicles, the DMV started testing autonomous vehicles in 2014 under the Autonomous Vehicle Tester (AVT) Program.
 In this program, test vehicles require a human in the driver seat who can take control of the vehicle at any time.

 The Autonomous Vehicle Tester Program is administered by the DMV Autonomous Vehicles Branch.
 We are currently accepting applications for the program.